JacobBumgarner/learning-repo/POST_GUIDELINES.md

     1. [Outline and Resource Medium Formatting](#31-outline-and-resources-medium-formatting)

 ## 1. Writing Process
-Each of the topics is initially written in a Jupyter notebook (`.ipynb`).
-The cell-oriented style off the notebooks is useful for me as I explore and learn about the topics and as I being to implement what I've learned with code.
-The topic will remain in the `.ipynb` format until the post is judged to be complete.
+Each of the topics is initially drafted as a Jupyter notebook.
+This draft will primarily contain code, but it can also contain key thoughts & outlines.
+After the skeleton of the code is completed, I start writing and editing the article on Medium.

 ### 1.1 Article Structure
 The structure of the article should be as follows: